Car damage assessment

 Name the experiment in the Experiment wizard.

-Make sure that the Car damage classifier dataset is selected in the Define dataset tab.
+Make sure that the Car Damage dataset with subset is selected.

 Now, everything is set up, so just click Run.